JahidulGUB-Islam/MFV-GDN/README.md

-# MFV-GDN — Multi-Dataset Intrusion Detection Framework
+# MFV-GDN: An Immune-Inspired Graph-Deep Neural Network Framework for Intrusion Detection

 This repository contains the **MFV-GDN** implementation for three benchmark intrusion-detection datasets: